 Why is the BOJ Meeting Relevant to Forex Traders?

-As the majority of investors enjoy success in the Forex market due to the use of fundamental analysis, an advance knowledge of key dates on the economic calendar, such as those of the BOJ meeting are essential to being able to plan a trading strategy.
-BOJ meetings have importance to traders and particularly those who trade the Forex market because the economic decisions taken by the Monetary Policy Board of the Bank of Japan affect the Yen currency and how it interacts with other currency pairs around the globe.
-Any impact upon Japan’s monetary policy will always have a knock on effect with other economies around the world since the Yen is recognised as one of the world’s major currencies, so it is easy to see why the market is increasingly volatile around the time of this economic event until the outcome has become clear to investors.
-If an investor has enough time to make advance preparations for their strategy before the data is announced, they are much more likely to enjoy a successful trading experience.
+As the majority of investors enjoy success in the Forex market due to the use of fundamental analysis, an advance knowledge of key dates on the economic calendar, such as those of the BOJ meeting, is essential to being able to plan a trading strategy.
+BOJ meetings are important to traders, and particularly those who trade the Forex market, because the economic decisions taken by the Monetary Policy Board of the Bank of Japan affect the Yen currency and how it interacts with other currency pairs around the globe.
+Any impact upon Japan’s monetary policy will always have a knock-on effect with other economies around the world, since the Yen is recognised as one of the world’s major currencies.
+It is therefore easy to see why the market is increasingly volatile around the time of this economic event until the outcome has become clear to investors.
+If an investor has enough time to make advance preparations for their strategy before the date is announced, they are much more likely to enjoy a successful trading experience.

 Strategies for Trading Economic Announcements Like the BOJ Meeting

-Any experienced investor knows that there will always been rapid short term asset price movements within the financial market around the time that a major piece of financial news is going to be issued.
-When considering the Forex market, this is especially true, particularly when the announcement will have an impact upon a country’s foreign currency reserves and interest rate which is the case when looking at the BOJ meeting.
-This event has a major effect upon global currency pairs, so any trader who wants to be certain of enjoying a successful trade in the foreign exchange market at this time must make themselves aware of the days on which these meetings will be held in order to plan and advance trading strategy that takes into account the fast movements in the market.
+Any experienced investor knows that there will always be rapid short-term asset-price movements within the financial market around the time that a major piece of financial news is about to be issued.
+When considering the Forex market, this is especially true, particularly when the announcement will have an impact on a country’s foreign currency reserves and interest rate, which is the case when looking at the BOJ meeting.
+This event has a major effect on global currency pairs, so any trader who wants to be certain of enjoying a successful trade in the foreign exchange market at this time must make themselves aware of the days on which these meetings will be held, in order to plan an advance trading strategy that takes into account the fast movements in the market.

-While it is true to say that many traders prefer to limit their financial risk by avoiding placing trades during this volatile trading time, there are many others who would prefer to take advantage of the market’s volatility.
-There are a couple of techniques which can be used by investors who want to try their hand at Forex trading at this time but who are looking for a strategy which is most likely to succeed without taking undue risks with their money.
+While it is true to say that many traders prefer to limit their financial risk by avoiding placing trades during this volatile trading time, there are many others who prefer to take advantage of the market’s volatility.
+There are a couple of techniques that can be used by investors who want to try their hand at Forex trading at this time, but who are looking for a strategy that is most likely to succeed without taking undue risks with their money.

-The Whipsaw technique is very popular with experienced investors and is suitable for use when there are major impact economic announcements, such as those related to major economy interest rate decisions.
-On these occasions, prices whipsaw up and down very rapidly – when it goes up rapidly it stops out shorts and when it moves down it will stop out longs.
-However it is possible to use this knowledge to make a profit.
-The key is to enter two different trades, one short, one long, and these must be as close as possible to the median price of the move which leads into the whipsaw, setting a take profit on both of these trades of 10 to 15 pips in order to remain in the safe zone.
-It is important to refrain from setting a stop loss as then it will not matter if the price moves up or down in the initial instance as you will not get stopped out.
-It is key to remember however that the market must be moving within tight ranges before the release of the data, as that way the whipsaw can easily reach the stops.
+The Whipsaw technique is very popular with experienced investors, and is suitable for use when there are major-impact economic announcements, such as those related to major economy interest-rate decisions.
+On these occasions, prices whipsaw up and down very rapidly – when it goes up rapidly it stops out shorts, and when it moves down it will stop out longs.
+However, it is possible to use this knowledge to make a profit.
+The key is to enter two different trades: one short, one long; and these must be as close as possible to the median price of the move that leads into the whipsaw, setting a take profit on both of these trades of 10 to 15 pips in order to remain in the safe zone.
+It is important to refrain from setting a stop loss, as then it will not matter whether the price moves up or down in the initial instance, as you will not get stopped out.
+It is key to remember, however, that the market must be moving within tight ranges before the release of the data, as that way the whipsaw can easily reach the stops.
 Should the price be going down or up before the news release, there is less chance of a whipsaw taking place.
-You should also take care to make your entry as close to the mid-point as you can because otherwise you will be exposed at the end of the range.
+You should also take care to make your entry as close to the mid-point as you can, because otherwise you will be exposed at the end of the range.